aneparaczki/CommandPlus/README.md

 Known issues:

-Not working in game, everywhere else it seems to work.
+Not working in game, in dev kit it works with dedicated settings